sham1908/selenium-data-driven-framework/readme.md

 # Selenium Data-Driven Framework

-Data-Driven Framework that reads the test input from an excel file it enables data-driven testing
+Data-Driven Framework that reads the test input from an excel file and it enables data-driven testing

 Pattern used: Page Object Model (without Page Factory)